 Lane lines are not to be removed from or installed in the Pool or pool area without prior permission.
 Swimmers should never sit or climb on lane lines.
 Groups using the pool are financially responsible for any damage to the lane lines or other equipment.

-The Director of Facilities is responsible for monitoring water quality.
+The Director of Facilities and/or Facilities & Operations Supervisor is responsible for monitoring water quality.
 He or she has full authority to close the pool if testing or other data indicate a potential hazard.

-The Director of Facilities will inform the School of any issues with water quality or safety.
+The Director of Facilities and/or Facilities & Operations Supervisor will inform the School of any issues with water quality or safety.